vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/003/02_ashvinA_purudaMsasA.md

 title = "02"

 +++
-śávīra- rendered as ‘powerful’ in the publ. tr.
-But see disc. below ad I.30.17.
+śávīra- rendered as ‘powerful’ in the published translation But see disc. below ad I.30.17.

 dhíṣṇya- and related forms are obscure and much discussed; indeed Geldner